 Robotic welding explained in detail

 In robotic welding, the welding process is automated by the use of robots, which perform and handle the welding based on a program, which can be reprogrammed to suit the intended project.
-Robotic welding is a highly advanced version of automatic welding, in which machines conduct the welding, but welders still control and supervise the process.
+Robotic welding is a highly advanced version of automated welding, in which machines conduct the welding, but welders still control and supervise the process.

 The use of robotic technology allows for precise and quick results, less waste, and greater safety.
 The robots are capable of reaching otherwise inaccessible locations and can perform complicated and precise weld lines and welds more quickly than in manual welding.
 This frees time for manufacturing and allows for more flexibility.

 With the range of machinery available, robots can adapt to a wide variety of welding processes including arc, resistance, spot, TIG, laser, plasma, and MIG welding.
 The main focus is on creating the right welding programs and jigs into the welding application.

-Due to its time-saving benefits and high productivity, robotic welding has become important in metal and heavy industries especially automotive industry that employ spot and laser welding.
+Due to its time-saving benefits and high productivity, robotic welding has become important in metal and heavy industries, and especially in the automotive industry that employs spot and laser welding.
 It is best suited for short welds with curved surfaces and repeatable, predictable actions that don’t require continuous shifts and changes in the welding process.
 With the help of external axes, the robot is also suitable for long welds, for example in the shipbuilding industry.

 Although robotic welding is mostly used in mass production, in which efficiency and quantity are essential, programs can be made to suit any needs, and robotics can be utilized for smaller and even one-off productions while maintaining high cost-effectiveness.